4awpawz/fusion.ssg/README.md

 ## Purpose

-_fusion.ssg_ is a framework whose goal is to greatly simplify the creation of robust and resilient static web sites.
+A tool that greatly simplifies the process of creating static websites.

 ## The Name

-The name _fusion_ plays on the idea of __fusing__ together various elements (HTML, Markdown, TypseScript components, JSON data, YAML front matter, etc.) to generate a static website.
+_fusion_ plays on the idea of the __fusing__ together of various elements (HTML, Markdown, TypseScript components, JSON data, YAML front matter, etc.).

 ## Project Development